 These initial responses were then integrated within a Land Use Recovery Plan (LURP) that provides greater certainty and direction for ongoing rebuild and recovery activities.
 It supports and complements the measures for the central city in the Christchurch Central Recovery Plan and advances many of the key principles set out in the UDS.

-Other recovery plans and programmes focussed on economic, social and environmental recovery priorities, some of which are outlined in the Implementation section of this website.
+Other recovery plans and programmes focussed on economic, social and environmental recovery priorities, some of which are outlined in the our projects section of this website.

 Further information is contained on the CERA archive website.
 CERA was disestablished in April 2016.